Cora4NLP/Cora4NLP.github.io/content/publication/dikeoulias-acl-repl4nlp-tlowfer/index.md

 publication: "Proceedings of the 7th Workshop on Representation Learning for NLP"
 publication_short: "ACL-RepL4NLP 2022"

-abstract: "Temporal knowledge graph completion (TKGC) is a predominant task for reasoning over event and temporal knowledge graphs, targeting the completion of knowledge with true, but missing information.
-In this context, tensor decomposition has shown great success to model interactions between entities and relations.
+abstract: "Temporal knowledge graph completion (TKGC) has become a popular approach for reasoning over the event and temporal knowledge graphs, targeting the completion of knowledge with accurate but missing information.
+In this context, tensor decomposition has successfully modeled interactions between entities and relations.
 Their effectiveness in static knowledge graph completion motivates us to introduce Time-LowFER, a family of parameter-efficient and time-aware extensions of the low-rank tensor factorization model LowFER.
-Noting several limitations in current approaches to represent time, we also propose a cycle-aware time-encoding scheme for time features, which is model-agnostic and offers a more generalized representation of time.
-We implement our methods in a unified temporal knowledge graph embedding framework, with a focus on time-sensitive data processing.
-In the experiments, we show that our proposed methods perform on par or better than the state-of-the-art semantic matching models on three benchmark event knowledge graphs."
+Noting several limitations in current approaches to represent time, we propose a cycle-aware time-encoding scheme for time features, which is model-agnostic and offers a more generalized representation of time.
+We implement our methods in a unified temporal knowledge graph embedding framework, focusing on time-sensitive data processing.
+The experiments show that our proposed methods perform on par or better than the state-of-the-art semantic matching models on two benchmarks."

 # Summary.
 An optional shortened abstract.
 summary: ""